 If you find yourself the victim of any type of car accident in Utah, speak to an Salt Lake City car accident attorney.
 Whether the crash was minor or major, you may have sustained injuries that lead to medical bills, missed time at work, physical pain, and emotional suffering.
 These are compensable damages in the eyes of the law, making you potentially eligible for financial recovery through a personal injury claim.

-In some states it is possible to recover monetary compensation for your car accident even if you were partially at fault.
+In Utah, it is possible to recover monetary compensation for your car accident even if you were partially at fault.
 Fault for a collision alone is not enough to bar you from recovery.
-As long as the courts find you at least less than 50% responsible for causing the crash, you may be eligible for partial recovery.
+As long as the courts find you at least less than 50% responsible for causing the crash, you are eligible for partial recovery.
 Comparative fault can appear in many cases; especially those where the defendant uses the plaintiff’s shared fault as a defense.
 Find out how the Salt Lake City courts assign fault for a car accident and how you can increase your odds of compensation even if you contributed to the crash.

-The legal systems that abide by comparative negligence recognize that most accidents do not stem from only one party’s fault.
+The Utah legal system recognizes that most accidents do not stem from only one party’s fault.
 In any personal injury claim, the courts can divide fault among as many parties as necessary to serve justice.
 The defendants, however, are not the only parties who can face liability for an accident.
 The plaintiff, or party seeking recovery, may also share fault.
 As long as the plaintiff’s percentage of fault does not exceed the fault of the other parties, the plaintiff may still recover.